 This award recognises an individual outside of the research or clinical setting who has made a significant contribution to defeating brain tumours, going above and beyond in their support.
 We will also consider nominations for teams as part of this award.
 For example, nominations may be for someone that has campaigned significantly for changes at a policy level, raised awareness or an individual that has dedicated themselves to increasing funds that are directed to research into brain tumours.

-Awards in the following categories will also be given on the night.
-We'll be asking the public to vote for their winner via social media in the New Year.
+Awards in the following categories will also be given on the night:

 Our volunteers are an inspirational group of people who give their time and energy to help move us closer to our vision of a world where brain tumours are defeated.
 This award is for an individual who has made an exceptional contribution to The Brain Tumour Charity as a volunteer over the past year, demonstrating the great dedication, commitment and compassion that is at the heart of volunteering.